Louisiana lawmakers unite on criminal justice overhaul

 Louisiana spends about $700 million annually on correctional costs, a huge bill for a state that has struggled through repeated deficits over nearly a decade.

-Approximately 0.81 percent of Louisiana’s population is behind bars, nearly double the national average, and yet its crime rates have matched those in Florida, a state that incarcerates about a third as many nonviolent offenders.
+Approximately 0.81 percent of Louisiana’s population is behind bars, nearly double the national average.
+Louisiana and Florida have similar crime rates, but Louisiana incarcerates people for non-violent offenses at nearly three times the rate of Florida.

 “Everybody recognized that we had a real problem,” said Republican Rep. Tanner Magee, who sponsored one of the bills.